Sharanya450/Virtual-Internship/README.md

 # Virtual-Internship
 ## Overview
-The successful completion of the Codebasics Virtual Internship Task! 🎉👨‍💻 Diving deep into the 5G Impact Dashboard.
+The successful completion of the Codebasics Virtual Internship Task! 🎉👨‍💻 Diving deep into the Wavecon Telecom Analysis Dashboard

 ## Key Insights Unveiled